samrylanjamesharris/NexusLLM/README.md

 1. Unlike MiniGPT, NanoGPT can be used to train on large corpora.
 Such as, OpenWebText.
 2. It has more support on GitHub and other platforms.
-3. It is more scaleable from small to GPT-2 size and beyond.
+3. It is more scaleable from small to GPT-2 size and above.

 ---